 Gender identity.
 "Gender identity or expression" is defined as the gender-related identity, appearance, expression, or behavior of a person, regardless of the person's assigned sex at birth.

 Contractors.
-Employers that have state public works contracts are prohibited from discriminating against employees or applicants on the basis of protected characteristics and all such contracts must include a clause to that effect (NV Rev. Stat.
+Employers that have state public works contracts are prohibited from discriminating against employees or applicants based on protected characteristics and all such contracts must include a clause to that effect (NV Rev. Stat.
 Sec.
 338.125).

 Apprenticeships.
-It is illegal to discriminate on the basis of sex, gender identity or expression, or sexual orientation in the admission to apprenticeship programs (NV Rev. Stat.
+It is illegal to discriminate based on sex, gender identity or expression, or sexual orientation in the admission to apprenticeship programs (NV Rev. Stat.
 Sec.
 610.010 et seq.).